Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Experimental Details

 \paragraph{Context cross-attention.} The input features $X\in \mathbb{R}^{c\times h\times w}$ of residual blocks in the image decoder are augmented with shortcut features $Z\in \mathbb{R}^{c\times h\times w}$ of the same shape from the context encoder, by a cross-attention mechanism as Eq.~\eqref{equ:cross-attention}.
 Here we elaborate on the details.
 After $Z$ is flattened into a sequence of tokens $\in \mathbb{R}^{hw\times c}$, to mitigate the quadratic complexity of cross-attention, we random mask $75\%$ of the tokens, resulting tokens of the length $\lfloor \frac{1}{4}hw\rfloor$.
 Moreover, we use learned position embedding $\in \mathbb{R}^{hw \times c}$ initialized with zeros for both $Q$ and $K, V$, respectively.

 \paragraph{Context augmentation.} We randomly sample a frame of observation from the trajectory segment as the input to the context encoder.
 To prevent the image decoder from taking a shortcut by trivially copying the context frame and thus impeding the training process, we apply random Cutout \cite{zhong2020random} as image augmentation on the context frame for all Meta-world tasks (except drawer open), as Meta-World observations have a static background and a fixed camera position.
 Note that we do not utilize any augmentation for DMCR and CARLA tasks.
-Our comparison with vanilla WM is fair since we \textit{do not} introduce any augmentation into the image encoder of the latent dynamics models, thus the agent determines its actions solely based on the original observation.
+Our comparison with plain WM is fair since we \textit{do not} introduce any augmentation into the image encoder of the latent dynamics models, thus the agent determines its actions solely based on the original observation.

-\paragraph{Latent dynamics model.} The stacked latent model from APV \cite{seo2022reinforcement} is adopted to enable action-free pre-training and action-conditioned fine-tuning, where both the action-free and action-conditioned models are built upon the discrete latent dynamics model introduced in DreamerV2 \cite{hafner2020mastering}.
+\paragraph{Latent dynamics model.} The stacked latent model from APV \cite{seo2022reinforcement} is adopted to enable action-free pre-training and action-conditioned fine-tuning, where both the action-free and action-conditioned models are built upon the discrete latent dynamics model introduced in DreamerV2 \cite{hafner2020mastering}, where the latent state consists of a deterministic part and a discrete stochastic part.
 Inputs to the latent dynamics model are representations from the image encoder.
 Following APV \cite{seo2022reinforcement}, we use 1024 as the hidden size of dense layers and the deterministic model state dimension.

 \paragraph{Reward predictors, actor, and critic.} Both of the dual reward predictors, as well as actor and critic, are all implemented as 4-layer MLPs with the hidden size 400 and ELU activation function, following DreamerV2 \cite{hafner2020mastering} and APV \cite{seo2022reinforcement}.